codibre/remembered/docs/classes/remembered.md

 # Class: Remembered

-A class that help you remember previous calls for you functions, to avoid new calls while it is not forgotten
+A class that help you remember previous calls for you functions, to avoid new calls while it is not forgotten.
+Supports configurable cache strategies with eviction policies to manage memory usage.

 ## Table of contents